 - 1. System is in S4/S5 (not G3) - 2.
 User pushes the power button and holds it down for 3 seconds - 3.
-The system will emit three short beeps from the front panel (FP) audio port, then stop to signal the user to release the power button.
-The FP power button LED will also change from Blue to Amber when the user can release the power button. - 4.
+The front panel power button LED will change from Blue to Amber when the user can release the power button. - 4.
 User releases the power button before the 4-second shutdown override